hivza999/Uncertainty_OS/README.md

-# Welcome
+# Welcome to Uncertainty OS

-Making my own 32 bit OS for learning purpurse

-## Why do I do that?

-This project is for learning purpuse\
-And because I find this fun
+This is what i do with my insanity

+---

+Directories:

+src/\
+contain source file of the OS

+bin/\
+contain build of the OS

+build\
+run this to build the os